zackbradys/rancher-workshop/README.md

 * An awesome demo application or two :)

 ## Workshop Outcomes
-*	Ability to Configure/Deploy/Install Rancher Kubernetes (RKE2), Rancher Multi*Cluster Manager, Rancher Longhorn, and Rancher NeuVector.
+*	Ability to Configure, Deploy, and Install Rancher Kubernetes (RKE2), Rancher Multi-Cluster Manager, Rancher Longhorn, and Rancher NeuVector.
-*	Ability to Configure/Deploy Rancher Fleet and GitOps integration within Kubernetes clusters (Fleet <*> Gitea).
+*	Ability to Configure and Deploy Rancher Fleet and GitOps integration within Kubernetes clusters (Fleet <*> Gitea).
-*	Understanding of the complexities and challenges within Kubernetes and the simplicity within Rancher.
+*	Understanding of the complexities and challenges within Kubernetes and the simplicity with Rancher.
-*	Understanding of Cluster and Application Lifecycle Management, within Kubernetes clusters.
+*	Understanding of the Cluster and Application Lifecycle Management within Kubernetes clusters.
-*	Understanding of best practices around Infrastructure As Code (IaC), Security, and Compliance, within Kubernetes clusters.
+*	Understanding of the best practices around Infrastructure As Code (IaC), Security, and Compliance.

 ## Infrastructure

 ### Prerequistes

-* Basic Linux command line skills
+* Basic Linux Command Line Skills
-* Familiarity with a text editor (VSCode aka Code Server)
+* Familiarity with a Text Editor (VSCode)
-* Every student has 3 vms.
-  * The instructor will assign the student a number.
-  * Rocky Linux 9
-* ASK QUESTIONS!!
-PARTICIPATE!
+* ASK QUESTIONS!!!
+PARTICIPATE!!

 ### Student Environment Signup